castiron/donut/README.md

 ## Setup

+Note: If using Ubuntu, call the script using `bash` instead of `sh`

 Clone this repo into a directory that will contain the backup files and log file

 Copy settings.cfg.sample to settings.cfg